hestiacp/hestiacp-docs/web/docs/user-guide/databases.md

 ## Editing a database

 1. Hover over the database you want to edit.
 2. Click the <i class="fas fa-fw fa-pencil-alt"><span class="visually-hidden">edit</span></i> icon on the right of the database’s name.
-If you don't want to change the password, keep the password field empty.
+If you don’t want to change the password, keep the password field empty.

 ## Accessing a database